HaoMy-Tran/Site-Analysis/README.md

 ### 3. site analysis.ipynb — Python In-depth Correlation Analysis
 This notebook provides the technical backbone for the performance reviews.
 It includes:
 *   **Regression Analysis:** Evaluating the relationship between Market Potential and Store Performance for Underserved segments.
-*   **Cannibalization Assessment:** Analyzing the correlation between Store Count and ADS in Saturated markets to identify diminishing returns.
 *   **Data Visualization:** Specialized charts used to support the strategic reasoning in the final report.